 Pain medicines relieve pain from surgery or injuries.
 You need a doctor's note (called a prescription) to buy some strong kinds of these medicines.
 Prescription pain medicines are legal and helpful to use when a doctor orders them to treat your medical problem.

 You may have heard people talking a lot about opioids lately.
 People sometimes take them without a doctor's prescription to get high or to try to treat themselves or their friends.
 Drug dealers sell these pills just like they sell heroin or cocaine.
 Some people borrow or steal these pills from other people.

-Some people think that prescription pain medicines are safer to abuse than "street" drugs because they are medicines.
-Prescription pain medicine abuse can be as dangerous as heroin or cocaine.
+Some people think that prescription pain medicines are safer to use than "street" drugs because they are medicines.
+Prescription pain medicine use can be as dangerous as heroin or cocaine.
 In fact, they have most of the same chemicals as heroin.

 Pain medicines are usually white, round, or oval pills.
-They can be taken whole, smoked, or crushed into a powder which is snorted or injected.
+They can be taken whole, smoked, or crushed into a powder that is snorted or injected.

 Like heroin, pain pills can cause a rush of good feeling when they're first taken, but they can also make you want to throw up.
 They can make you very sleepy.
 And you can get addicted to them.

 Some slang names for oxycodone are: